DataTalksClub/machine-learning-zoomcamp/06-trees/06-random-forest.md

 ## Notes
+**Ensemble learning** is a machine learning paradigm where multiple models, often referred to as 'weak learners', are strategically combined to solve a particular computational intelligence problem.
+This approach frequently yields superior predictive performance compared to using a single model.

-Random Forest is an example of ensemble learning where each model is a decision tree and their predictions are aggregated to identify the most popular result.
-Random forest only select a random subset of features from the original data to make predictions.
+**Random Forest** is an example of ensemble learning where each model is a decision tree and their predictions are aggregated to identify the most popular result.
+Random forest only selects a random subset of features from the original data to make predictions.
+The 'randomness' in Random Forest stems from two key aspects:

+- Each tree is potentially trained on a bootstrapped sample of the original data, introducing randomness at the row level.
+- At each node during tree construction, only a random subset of features is considered for splitting.
+This feature randomness helps decorrelate the trees, preventing overfitting and promoting generalization to unseen data.

+**Bootstrapping** is a resampling technique where numerous subsets of the data are created by sampling the original data with replacement.
+This means that some data points may appear multiple times in a single bootstrap sample, while others may be excluded.
+In Random Forest, each decision tree is trained on a distinct bootstrap sample, further contributing to the diversity and robustness of the ensemble.

+**Parameter tuning** is crucial for optimizing the performance of a Random Forest model.
+Two critical parameters are `max_depth`, which controls the maximum depth of each decision tree, and `n_estimators`, which determines the number of trees in the forest.
+Increasing `max_depth` allows for more complex trees, potentially leading to overfitting.
+Conversely, a larger `n_estimators` generally improves model accuracy but increases computational cost.

-In random forest the decision trees are trained independent to each other.
+In random forests, the decision trees are trained independently to each other.

 **Classes, functions, and methods**: